 Cecilia Danell (b.1985) is a Swedish artist based in Galway.
 Her practice is process based, where accumulated research into landscape and the psychology of place is coupled with a strong interest in materiality and making.
-Through her own encounters with the Scandinavian landscape, she explores the theatricality of places that become imbued with artifice, as they can’t live up to the human need for that which is primal, wild and untouched.
-In recent years, her work has been based on walks in the area surrounding her family farm in Sweden, where the experience of being in the landscape influences the paintings beyond the photographic source material.
-Danell details each walk through maps, photographs and notes in her journal, but once in the studio, the quality of oil paint and the hands on process of making become as important to her as the initial source material.
+For the past ten years, Danell has returned to her family farm in Sweden to walk and gather research material for paintings.
+This experience of being in the landscape, along with the physical process of painting in the studio, results in works that detach themselves from the photographic source material.
 She walks and traces an environment that she knows intimately, happening upon decaying remnants of human activity, further upending the romantic notion of nature as untended wilderness.
-Recent and ongoing research interests include the psychogeography movement and the psychological impact place has on a person, surrealist and expressionist early cinema, speculative fiction and Science Fiction.
-Danell’s work always pulls the viewer back to the fact that what she’s presenting is a construct.
-The painted landscape is melting, ocular glitches of unnatural colour present themselves as part of the scenery.
-Her sculptural objects use the language of theatre props to construct objects with the surreal quality of being made in the likeness of something, yet falling short of true semblance.
+Recent and ongoing research interests include the psychogeography movement and the psychological impact place has on a person, speculative fiction and Science Fiction novels.
+What strikes her about these novels is humanity’s ability to persevere and adapt in adverse circumstances.
+The human urge to find solace in a primeval landscape grows increasingly stronger amidst the uncertainty of our current condition.
+Yet wilderness is for the most part a construct and the places she depicts are managed forest landscapes.
+Her sculptural objects, which accompany the paintings in the space, use the language of theatre props to construct objects with the surreal quality of being made in the likeness of something, yet falling short of true semblance.